 I’m not sure if it’s a ‘thing’ to have a favourite god, but my favourite is Ganesha.

-In Hampi, there are two massive single stone carved Ganesh statues which you can visit and they’re insanely gorgeous!
+In Hampi, there are two massive single stone carved Ganesh statues that you can visit and they’re insanely gorgeous!

 The first is called Sasivekalu Ganesha which is on an open pavilion.
 This Ganesha has a snake as a belt when he ate too many sweets!